 The active involvement of the independent directors, combined with the qualifications and significant responsibilities of our Lead Director, promote strong, independent oversight of EMC’s management and affairs.

 For more information on the Board’s annual review of its leadership structure, see EMC’s Proxy Statement for the 2015 Annual Meeting of Shareholders.

 Board Membership Criteria

-The Board believes that its members, collectively, should possess a variety of skills and experience in order to oversee our business effectively.
-In addition, the Board believes that each Director should possess certain attributes, as reflected in the Board’s membership criteria described below.
-Accordingly, the Board and the Governance Committee consider the qualifications of Directors and Director candidates individually and in the broader context of the Board’s overall composition and dynamics and EMC’s current and future needs.
+The Board believes that its members, collectively, should possess diverse and complementary skills and experience in order to oversee our business and evaluate management strategy effectively.
+In addition, the Board believes that each director should possess certain attributes, as reflected in the Board’s membership criteria described below.
+Accordingly, the Board and the Governance Committee consider the qualifications of directors and director candidates individually and in the broader context of the Board’s overall composition and dynamics and EMC’s current and future needs.

 In addition, the Board has determined that it is important to have individuals with the following skills and experiences:

 - Industry expertise, including a deep understanding of the information technology industry and the disruptive impact of new technology, or another industry that has undergone rapid growth or transformational change, to assess EMC’s strategy and long-term business plan to take advantage of the opportunities ahead.

 - Functional expertise in areas such as finance and accounting, talent management or marketing to support the Company’s business development and growth as well as the Board’s required committees.